iulianoroberto/PythonNeuralNets/README.md

 CIC-IDS2017) can be used to train and test models for intrusion detection purposes.

 ## Previews
- The following images show a small preview of the obtainable graphs:
+ The following images shows a small preview of the obtainable graphs:

  ![alt text](https://github.com/robertoiuliano98/PythonNeuralNets/blob/main/Preview/AER_SCAMBIO_G_TO_R.png)